 What is intraday trading?Amit and Chirag, both trade in the equity share market.
 While Amit is an avid trader with Angel Broking, Chirag is a beginner and wants to know about intraday trading.

 Intraday trading implies buying and selling securities on the same day.

 Every day, the price of a security, say ABC Corp fluctuates.
 An intraday trader profits from this rise or drop of price which offers huge returns.
-Intraday traders also get the benefit of margin funding, whereby they can do transactions of up to ten times their account value which boosts their gains.
+Intraday traders also get the benefit of margin-funding, whereby they can transact up to ten times their account value which can potentially boost their gains.